pranav-kural/pdfgpt/README.md

 PINECONE_KEY={Pinecone API Key}
 ```

+Update Pinecone information (index name and region) and any other parameters in the `params.py` file.

-Then run the server using:
+Then, run the server using:

     uvicorn main:app --reload